-Matt represents corporate and individual clients in multiple industries, including financial services, food and beverage, construction, and real estate development.
-His experience representing major financial institutions allows him to lead internal investigations and defend against enforcement actions by the Department of Justice, federal banking regulators, and other government agencies.
+Matt represents corporate and individual clients in multiple industries.
+He leads large-scale internal investigations and has represented major financial institutions in high-profile enforcement matters involving the DOJ, SEC, supervisory regulators, and other government agencies.
+Matt provides counsel regarding all aspects of BSA/AML compliance and is a go-to resource for clients on suspicious activity reporting and nondisclosure laws.
 He also advises companies on proactive compliance initiatives to better position them for future regulatory scrutiny.

 Prior to joining the firm, Matt clerked for Judge Robert J. Conrad Jr. of the U.S. District Court for the Western District of North Carolina.